igoramadas/expresser/docs/settings.md

 # Expresser: Settings

+#### Filename: settings.coffee

-This class holds all settings for all modules of Expresser and its relevant plugins.
-I can also be extended and include your own custom settings.
+This module holds all settings for all modules of Expresser and its relevant plugins.
+I can also be extended to include your own custom settings.

-The *settings.default.json* file is commented with all Expresser settings.
+The `settings.default.json` file is commented with all Expresser settings.
 Please check it for detailed instructions.

-### How to overwrite settings
+## How to define and use the settings

-You can overwrite settings in 3 different ways:
+You can define your own settings in 3 different ways:

-* by creating a *settings.json* or *settings.NODE_ENV.json* file on the root of your application.
+#### Creating a *settings.json* or *settings.NODE_ENV.json* file on the root of your application.
-* by using the `loadFromJson` helper method passing the path to your custom settings file.
-* programmatically on your app code by doing `settings.some.else = mystuff`.

-Please note that when you call the main [url:expresser.init()|https://expresser.codeplex.com/SourceControl/latest#lib/expresser.coffee], it will automatically look for the {{ settings.json }} file and use it to override your app settings, so you don't need to do this manually.
+Please note that when you call the main `expresser.init()`, it will automatically look for the `settings.json` and `settings.NODE_ENV.json` files and auto load them.
+So you don't need to do this manually.

-Also remember that the Settings class is singleton: if you update a specific setting somewhere, it will reflect on all other parts of your application.
+#### Using the `loadFromJson` helper method passing the path to your custom settings file.

+Alternativelly you might want to load settings on demand, by calling the `loadFromJson` method manually.
+For example to load from the `mysettings.json` file:

+    var expresser = require("expresser");
+    expresser.settings.loadFromJson("mysettings.json");

+#### Programmatically on your app code by doing `expresser.settings.some.else = mystuff`.

+Defining your settings programatically is quite simple:

+    var expresser = require("expresser");
+    expresser.settings.app.title = "New Title";
+    expresser.settings.someNewStuff = {
+        somevalue: true,
+        timestamp: new Date()
+    };

-### Per-environment settings
+## Per-environment settings

 You can define specific settings for specific environments by using `settings.NODE_ENV.json` files.
-For example `settings.development.json` will be loaded only on development and `settings.mydeploy.json` will be loaded only on mydeploy.
+For example `settings.development.json` will be loaded only on development and `settings.mydeployment.json` will be loaded only on mydeployment.

-### Strategy for temporary or local-only settings
+## Strategy for temporary or local-only settings

-If you wish to have settings that apply only to your development machine, we suggest you to create a file *settings.local.json* and load it programatically on your app code.
-Then you can add that file to your *.gitignore* (or equivalent) to avoid having it pushed to the source control, docker and other machines.
+If you wish to have settings that apply only to your development machine, we suggest you to create a file `settings.local.json` and load it programatically on your app code.
+Then you can add that file to your `.gitignore` (or equivalent) to avoid having it pushed to the source control, docker and other machines.
-For example your *index.js* could have something like:
+For example your `index.js` could have something like:

-    var expresser = require ("expresser");
+    var expresser = require("expresser");

     // Load local settings and start the Expresser app. expresser.settings.loadFromJson("settings.local.json");